ansible/tox-ansible/README.md

 unit-py3.11-milestone        -> Unit tests for ansible.scm using ansible-core milestone and python 3.11
 ```

-These represent the testing environments that are available.
-Each denotes the type of tests that will be run, the python interpreter used to run the tests, and the ansible version used to run the tests.
+These represent the available testing environments.
+Each denotes the type of tests that will be run, the Python interpreter used to run the tests, and the Ansible version used to run the tests.

 To run tests with a single environment, simply run the following command: